pegodk/data_science_template/README.md

 When distributing your module, you can create a Python egg with the command `python setup.py bdist_egg` and upload the egg.

-NOTE: When working in the project notebooks from within the Equinor network, you may need to include the lines below if your proxy is not otherwise setup.

-`os.environ['HTTP_PROXY']="http://www-proxy.example.dk:80"`<br />
-`os.environ['HTTPS_PROXY']="http://www-proxy.example.dk:80"`

 ## Using the Python Conda environment

 Once the Python Conda environment has been set up, you can